sociallearninglab/online_testing_materials/README.md

 Some caveates: (by Hyo) What our procedure is useful for/ could be applied to vs. other types & labs' resources.

 Work flow:

-A. Before the testing day:
+A. Before the test day:

-B. On the testing day:
+B. On the test day:
   0. Rapport with children; Introduce the study to parents
   1. Calibration part 1, lab-sdandardized) + sound check
   2. Parental Consent